AnyChart/docs.anychart.com/Basic_Charts_Types/Column_Chart.md

     ]);
 ```

-As we now have multi-series chart we don't want to set type for each series individually (there can be much more than two series in multi-series chart), so we add {api:anychart.core.cartesian.series.Column}**anychart.columnChart()**{api} to **chart**.
+As we now have multi-series chart we don't want to set type for each series individually (there can be more than two series in multi-series chart), so we add {api:anychart.core.cartesian.series.Column}**anychart.columnChart()**{api} to the **chart**.
 Now all series in chart will be of Column type by default.

 {sample}BCT\_ColumnChart\_02{sample}

 ## Axes

-In AnyChart axis is an object that allows you to configure chart grid, axis line along with tick marks and labels, axis  scale and settings.
-All axis features are described in [Axes Basics](../Axes_and_Grids/Axis_Basics) tutorial, In this section we will quickly demonstrate how axis orientation can be adjusted, how axis scale can be inverted and how minimum and maximum values can be controlled.
+In AnyChart axis is an object that allows you to configure chart grid, axis line along with tick marks and labels, axis scale and settings and else.
+All axis features are described in [Axes Basics](../Axes_and_Grids/Axis_Basics) tutorial.
+In this section we will quickly demonstrate how we can adjust axis orientation, invert axis scale and control minimum and maximum values.

 ### Orientation